Issue Two (See above Cover Muse) is coming as fast as John and I can throw it together.

 And just Who is THAT Jerry Boyd anyway?
 Why is he perpetually Marooned On Margo?

-Jerry Thomas Boyd (aka THAT Jerry Boyd) knows that, as the paradox goes, we are each unique, just like everybody else.
+Jerry Thomas Boyd (aka THAT Jerry Boyd) is unique, just like everybody else.
 One way he expresses his particular uniqueness is through his art.
-Expression is the need of hs soul.
+Expression is the need of his soul.

-His visual art is eclectic with little discernible personal style and draws from many sources.
-His storytelling is strongly influenced by the motion pictures of the 1930s, 40s, and 50s and the design eras of Art Nouveau, Art Deco, Bauhaus, and Mid-Century Modernism.
-The dreamworld of the Movies with an emphasis on the Science Fiction genre, were his introduction into visionary worlds.
+His visual art is eclectic with little discernible personal style and he draws from many sources.
+He is inspired by the design eras of Art Deco, Bauhaus, and Mid-Century Modernism.
+His storytelling is also eclectic and strongly influenced by the motion pictures of the 1930s, 40s, and 50s, and the early years of television in the United States; all the years which fed his taste in design.
+He revels in the dreamworld of The Movies with an emphasis on the outlandish color vibrancy of Technicolor musicals, Screwball comedies and darkness of Film Noir.
+The Horror and Science Fiction genres in film made a huge impression in his youth.
+He credits these Sci-Fi movies as being his personal introduction into visionary worlds.

-Humor, silly and satirical, is an essential ingredient in everything he creates.
+Humor, both silly and satirical, is an essential ingredient in everything he creates.

 Once he began envisioning this mirror planet to Mother Earth, he has been constantly re-inventing and discovering new aspects of life on Margo.